Mahasweta-usc/NLP4GOV/README.md

-The repository was developed and is being maintained by the C^2 lab at the University of California Davis.
+The repository was developed and is being maintained by the C^2 lab at the University of California Davis and Institutional-Grammar research.
 It presents pipelines and applications to support empirical policy analysis at scale, and builds off an extensive survey of relevant tasks and functionalities in natural language processing.

 # Contents